SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Navigation Bar:__

-    - On a small screen the Nav items are contained in a collapsing Nav bar while on bigger screens they are all visible at the same time.
+    - On a small screen the Nav items are styled in a column while on screens over 900px all items are styled in a line.
-    - The colapsing bar is styled using the hamburger icon when collapsed and an 'x' icon when open.
     - Nav bar holds a Dachshund logo on the left side witch us kept unison trough all the site pages.

 - __Footer:__

-    - Fotter contains soicilal link ions which when clicked will open the destination in a new tab for the user.
+    - Fotter contains social link icons which when clicked on will open the destination in a new tab for the user.
     - Social media icons contain links to:
         - Facebook
         - Twitter